Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions: The density theorems

-\textbf{Acknowledgements.} The authors would like to thank James Maynard for many fruitful discussions, and Farrell Brumley, Peter Humphries, Peter Sarnak, and Kannan Soundararajan for helpful comments and suggestions.
+\textbf{Acknowledgements.} The authors would like to thank James Maynard for many fruitful conversations, as well as Valentin Blomer, Farrell Brumley, Daniel Bump, Peter Humphries, Peter Sarnak, Kannan Soundararajan, Jesse Thorner, and the referees, for helpful comments and suggestions.
+We are also very grateful to Edgar Assing for detailed discussions on the local computation from \cref{subsec:twist-ram-chars}.
 The first author was supported by an NSF Postdoctoral Fellowship.
-The second author was supported by an EPSRC Scholarship.
+The second author was supported by an EPSRC Scholarship, as well as through EXC-2047/1-390685813 and by ERC Advanced Grant 101054336.